 Graovac’s big frame is something Minnesota is missing down the middle.
 Kyle Brodziak and Mikko Koivu are both 6’2”, but don’t provide huge offensive numbers.
 Matt Cullen is 6’1” and only has a year or two left in his NHL career and Granlund, his likely replacement as second line center, is only 5’10”, but superbly talented.
 If Minnesota ever moves Brodziak, with Johan Larsson traded to Buffalo, Graovac provides a big body with some offensive upside that would make for an intimidating third line with hard-hitting Cal Clutterbuck and the speedy Torrey Mitchell.

-Topics: Tyler Graovac
+Tags: Tyler Graovac